- Erin Bertoldi

 State Breastfeeding Coordinator

 Breastfeeding gives babies a healthy start – and it’s good for parents, too.
-The American Academy of Pediatrics recommends that infants be exclusively breastfed for approximately the first six months of life.
-They further recommend that breastfeeding continue for at least twelve months and thereafter as long as mutually desired by the parent and child.
+The American Academy of Pediatrics (AAP) recommends that infants be exclusively breastfed for approximately the first six months of life.
+The AAP supports continued breastfeeding (along with appropriate additional foods given to baby starting at about six months) as long as desired by parent and child for two years or beyond.
 MORE

 Breastfeeding is also a journey!
 There are ups and downs and feelings of accomplishments and frustration.
 Resources exist to support families every step of the way, no matter what stage of the breastfeeding journey they’re in.

 Many insurance companies offer coverage for prenatal classes.
 Specific details may change frequently.
 Contact your medical insurance provider for current plan guidelines.

 Many people qualify for the WIC program, which offers education and support for pregnant and breastfeeding individuals.
 Trained lactation consultants, counselors, peer counselors and nutritionists are available to ensure each family meets their personal breastfeeding goal.
 Learn more about WIC

 Family Visiting is a free service that has supported thousands of pregnant Rhode Islanders, parents, and caregivers with children up to age three.
 Trained specialists are available to meet with parents at their home, or in another place in the community, in order to provide breastfeeding education and support.
 Learn more about Family Visiting

 Pumping can help build up your milk supply and enable someone else to feed your baby when you cannot.
 Under the Affordable Care Act, all health insurance plans must cover the cost of a breast pump.
 Your plan may have guidelines on whether the covered pump is manual or electric, the length of the rental, and when you’ll receive it (before or after birth).
 Contact your medical insurance provider for current plan guidelines.